Director, Governance and Legal Services

 The misconduct committee must determine whether misconduct is substantiated to the committee's reasonable satisfaction.
 The misconduct committee is not bound by the formal rules of evidence or other legal technicalities, but must make a finding based on logical, credible and relevant evidence.

-The misconduct committee must produce a report of matters considered and its findings which is made routinely available to the student at the time that the student is notified in writing of the outcome by the Vice-President (Administration) and Registrar
+The misconduct committee must produce a report of matters considered and its findings which is made routinely available to the student at the time that the student is notified in writing of the outcome by the Vice-President (Administration) and University Registrar

 (or Executive Dean where delegated under E/8.1.8).